-A group of Americans excitedly jumps off the back of the pickup truck after experiencing a thrilling ride through the countryside into the small town of Jarabacoa, Dominican Republic.
+A group of Americans excitedly hops out after experiencing a thrilling ride through the countryside into the small town of Jarabacoa, Dominican Republic.
 As they file out, chattering loudly in English about “discovering” this new place and the souvenirs they will buy at the nearby gift shop, a pair of older men sit watching in the park.
 One of them mutters – not so under his breath – “América para los Americanos” (America for the Americans).
 The man is old enough and wary enough to be sensing a bit of deja vu.
 Their young visitors are none the wiser.

 Positionality is where we stand in relation to dynamics of power and privilege.
 It is the way that each of us with our unique set of identities (our race, class, religion, gender, sexuality, nationality and ability status) affects our social and political context differently.
 Positionality also describes how our identities influence, and potentially bias, our perspective on the world.
 As individuals, we experience our positionality differently in different contexts.
 We know that learning about identity is critical, but why is it important in the context of a semester abroad?